apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/acceleration.en.rst

 Primitives are put in to the trie.
 Combinations are put in auxillary structures.
 Any combination comparison is ultimately dependent upon primitives.
 The auxillary structures are designed to allows matches from walking the trie to "roll up" in to the containing combinations.
-The simplest example is a :rec:`comparison-any-of` containing a set of exact matches.
+The simplest example is a :cmp:`any-of` containing a set of exact matches.
 If any of those are matched in the trie the combination can also be marked as matched immediately without further search.

 Even in the case where a combination cannot be immediately marked as matched we still want to be